harmonylang/harmonylang.github.io/docs-src/textbook/sbs.md

 invoke after leaving the bridge.
 Similarly write `sb_enter`() and `sb_leave`() for southbound cars.

-Extend the solution to Example 16.1 by implementing the requirement that at most $n$ cars are allowed on the bridge.
+**16.10** Extend the solution to Exercise 16.9 by implementing the requirement that at most $n$ cars are allowed on the bridge.
 Add $n$ as an argument to `OLBlock`.